Axel713/hook-up-in-north-sealand/README.md

 -   As a user, I want to know where I can find essential legal information for fishing in Denmark.
 -   As a user, I want to know where I can purchase a fishing licence.
 -   As a user, I want to be aware of environmental considerations.
--   As a user, I want to find out where I can go fishing.
+-   As a user, I want to find out where I can go fishing and where I can not.
 -   As a user I want to know if I can keep the fish that I catch.
 -   As a user, I want to access social medias.